preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/tokens-in-emails/index.rst

 + {{DocumentName}}
 + {{DocumentId}}

-In Body for that e-mail, the following tokens are supported:
+In Body for that email, the following tokens are supported:

 + {{Sender}}
 + {{Feedback}}
 + {{DocumentLink}}

-**Related Document e-mails**: Here, no tokens are supported in Subject.
+**Related Document emails**: Here, no tokens are supported in Subject.
 The following tokens are supported in Body:

 + {{Recipient}}
 + {{RelatedDocument}}
 + {{Publisher}}
 + {{ControlledDocuments}}

-**Retention Policy e-mail**: In this e-mail, no tokens are supported in Subject.
+**Retention Policy email**: In this e-mail, no tokens are supported in Subject.
 The following tokens are supported in Body:

 + {{RetentionManager}}
 + {{RetentionDocuments}}

-**Review Workflow Tasks e-mail**: In these Document Management e-mails, no tokens are supported in Subject.
+**Review Workflow Tasks email**: In these Document Management emails, no tokens are supported in Subject.
 The following tokens are supported in Body:

 + {{Author}}
 + {{DocumentUrl}}
 + {{DocumentTitle}}

-E-mails for Processes
+Emails for Processes
 ------------------------
-**Feedback e-mail**: In the feedback e-mail for Processes, these two tokens are supported in Subject:
+**Feedback email**: In the feedback email for Processes, these two tokens are supported in Subject:

 + {{ProcessTitle}}
 + {{ProcessStepId}}

-In the Body for this e-mail, these tokens are supported:
+In the Body for this email, these tokens are supported:

 + {{Sender}}
 + {{Feedback}}

-**Send for Approval e-mail**: This token is supported in Subject for this Processes e-mail:
+**Send for Approval email**: This token is supported in Subject for this Processes email:

 + {{ProcessTitle}}